swissmanu/mse-thesis/content/content.md

 ## Exploration

-The exploration phase was all about empirical software engineering.
+The Exploration phase was all about empirical software engineering.
 Based on the data collected from five informal interviews and the sentiment of five written "war story" reports, I set up a remote observational study with four subjects.
 The study was designed to verify what kind of debugging tools and techniques the subjects actually use when being confronted with an unknown, malfunctioning RxJS program.
-As [@fig:result-observational-study] shows, all of the subjects used manual code modifications (i.e., print statements) to understand the behavior of the presented problems.
+As shown in [@fig:result-observational-study], all of the subjects used manual code modifications (i.e., print statements) to understand the behavior of the presented problems.
 Over the half of them tried to use a traditional, imperative debugger.
 It was surprising that, even though two subjects stated to know about specialized RxJS debugging tools, none of them used such during the study.

 ```{.include}
 content/figures/result-observational-study.tex